duynglam/fika/README.md

 # fika
-Customized recipe for starbucks, or anywhere.
-Espressoly crafted for fika.
-In coffee, we trust.
+customized starbies orders & Homemade DIY. espressoly crafted for fika. in coffee, we trust.

 - most of the drinks are coffee and matcha. these twos are my fav.
 I'll come up with the tea choices soon.
 - don't mind the title.
 I came up with it